HorizenOfficial/repo/README.md

 # Zen APT repository

-Use the following to set it up and install Zen + Swing Wallet.
+Use the following to set it up.
 ```
 sudo apt-get update
 sudo apt-get install apt-transport-https lsb-release